Briguy52/tempus/docs/events.md

 `String end` - same as above

+`String repeat` - a constant (e.g NONE or EVERY_DAY) that specificies if the event repeats

 `Location location` - location for the event, consists of a String (required) and an optional GPS pin

 `String description` - a bit more about the event